sinlingua/documentation/README.md

 ## Contributing

 Contributions to improve and expand සිංLingua are welcome!
-Feel free to submit issues or pull requests on the [GitHub repository](https://github.com/sinlingua/documentation).
+Feel free to submit issues or pull requests on the [GitHub Bug Tracker](https://github.com/sinlingua/sinlingua/issues).

 ## Installation